csdev19/laqi/README.md

       },
     }
    ```
-3. Start the server with `npm run dev`
+4. Start the server with `npx laqi`